ayuguchi/gazed_object_identification_robot/README.md

-This program is about Mr. Inoue's master's thesis.
+This program is about Mr. Inoue's master's thesis "Gazed object Estimation for Obtaining Detailed Time-usage Data Using a Mobile Robot".

 ## How to use